steipete/sonoscli/docs/spec.md

 ## Output Formats

 - Human-readable output is tab/line oriented and intended for terminal use.
-- `--json` is available on commands where structured output is valuable.
+- `--format plain|json|tsv` controls output formatting where applicable.
+- `--json` is retained as a deprecated alias for `--format json`.

 ## Testing Strategy